stefmolin/data-morph/README.md

 $ data-morph --start-shape panda --target-shape star
 ```

 This produces the animation in the newly-created `morphed_data` directory within your current working directory (shown above).
+More examples, including how to run multiple transformations in parallel, can be found in the [documentation](https://stefaniemolin.com/data-morph/).

 ----

-See all available CLI options by passing in `--help`:
+See all available CLI options by passing in `--help` or consulting the [CLI reference](https://stefaniemolin.com/data-morph/stable/cli.html) in the documentation:

 ```console
 $ data-morph --help